brittanyrw/emojiscreen/README.md

 [EmojiScreen](https://emojiscreen.com) is a listing of movies, TV shows and musicals depicted through emojis.

-# This project was built to create a fun, judgement free space for those learning Git and Github to practice making pull requests, branches, adding features, etc. Make a pull request to add one of your favorite shows or movies! 💛 💙 💜 💚 💖
+# This project was built to create a fun, judgement free space for those learning Git and Github to practice making pull requests, branches, adding features, and more. 💛 💙 💜 💚 💖

 ## Contributing 🎁